FilipRokita/bcrack/README.md

 # BCrack: Bcrypt Hash Cracker

-This is a simple C program to crack a bcrypt hash using a provided wordlist.
+This C program prompts the user for a file path to a wordlist containing potential passwords and a bcrypt hash to crack.
+It reads each password from the wordlist, generates a bcrypt hash for each password, and compares it with the provided hash.
+If a match is found, it prints the password.
+The program assumes the presence of bcrypt-compatible hash and uses the crypt() function for hash generation.
+If successful, it terminates after finding the password.

 ## Requirements